tarsius/frameshot/README.md

   would like to take a screenshot of, like adjusting the `load-path`.
   On the other hand you might have to turn off some features that you do not want to appear in the screenshot.
-You will have to decide what is best for you use-case.
+You will have to decide what is best for your use-case.

 * Finally create a screenshot by pressing <kbd>[f8]</kbd>.
 If you did some manual setup, then you might have to clear the minibuffer first.